 If we have to drive to work everyday, we might as well enjoy it, right?
 Well, I can see the thought process here.
-But this is exactly the kind of thinking that keeps people broke and forced to give up most of their waking ours to that job in the first place!
+But this is exactly the kind of thinking that keeps people handcuffed to that job in the in the first place!

 This makes a difference of $20,000 up front, plus an extra $10,000 each for two upgrades.
 Again the desire for better has cost around $60,000 over ten years.
-You can double this for a two-car household, of which there are many in Australia!
-I covered cars in this post on Frugal Car Ownership.
+Double this for a two-car household.

 Tech options are limitless these days, but for this post we’ll just look at phones and TVs.
 Both categories have a never-ending stream of upgrades available with every year that passes.
 And for some, the call is too strong to ignore.

 We’ll assume a content couple goes through 2 phones each and 1 TV over ten years.
 In contrast, our insatiable couple upgrades their smartphones to the newest model every two years, and their TV every 3 years.

 Cost: The upgraders will acquire an extra 8 phones and 2 TVs in a ten year period.
 With the best new phones costing around $1,500 this equates to $12,000.
 Why would you get less than the best available?
 And 2 high quality TVs might set them back another $5,000.

 Now this seems a little strange since people rarely fork over $1,500 to buy a phone outright.
 Instead they’re locked into a ridiculously overpriced plan, making it worse, so I actually think this is being generous.
 All up, with modest returns on this money, our tech-lovers are likely behind by around $25,000.